 Saturday, 6 November, 2010

 We saved enough money to delay the real world once more, and instead, plan to have some fun living in the ‘fake world’ just a little bit longer.
-So, here we are – first stop, Delhi, India.
+So, here we are – Delhi, India.

 In many ways, it has been a challenge to adapt.
 However, once we exchanged our traditional, friendly greeting of ‘hello’ with the sterner, colder, arsehole response of just ‘no’, the days started to become that little bit easier.